learningequality/kolibri-docs/docs/install/_linux.rst

 Install from a .deb file
 ------------------------

 The advantage of having a ``.deb`` file is about portability.
 If you need to install Kolibri on devices without internet access, you can copy the file from device to device.

 #.
-Go to `learningequality.org/download <https://learningequality.org/download/>`__ and download the latest version (or have it copied to your local drive).
+Download the latest Kolibri `DEB installer <https://learningequality.org/r/kolibri-deb-latest>`_, or have it copied to your local drive.
 #.
-Download the Kolibri installer  (``DEB`` file).
-#.
-Run the command:
+Run this command from the location where you downloaded the ``DEB`` file:

    .. code-block:: bash